 - A new mezzanine floor between 1/F and 2/F will be built to provide the new space that is equipped with appropriate technology and tools to inspire students to experiment, to test and to try their innovative ideas to promote entrepreneurship spirit.
 It should also be a place where students can learn freely from the different training courses, seminars, workshops, DIY projects, competitions and cultural events.

-- Thorough spatial reorganization of 1/F to repurpose the space into different learning and activities zones including a 24-hour access reading room and computer laboratory rather than just an ocean of bookshelves.
+- Thorough spatial reorganization of 1/F to repurpose the space into different learning and activities zones including an overnight access reading room and computer laboratory rather than just an ocean of bookshelves.

 - Upgrade the ageing IT infrastructure to improve the reliability and performance of the computer facilities/IT equipment and to provide updated computing facilities for study and learning.